miketheprogrammer/go-thrust/README.md

 Todo:
 ================
+Please note Complete Support will never be toggled until Thrust core is stable.

 - [X] Queue Requests prior to Object being created to matain a synchronous looking API without the need for alot of state checks
 - [ ] Remove overuse of pointers in structs where modification will not take place